 Residence permit card

-You can find more information about the residence permit card on the website of the Swedish Migration Agency.
+You can find more information about the residence permit card under How to receive your decision and residence permit card (Link) and the website of the Swedish Migration Agency.